jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Who would do that though?

-Aside from poor markup choices, there could be a other reasons for this issue occurring.
+Aside from poor markup choices, there could be a few other reasons for this issue occurring.

 #### CMS WSYWYG output